 It could have been so much worse.
 When a fire broke out at a town centre block of flats last month, the images brought to mind the Grenfell Tower fire of 2017, which claimed 72 lives.

-The Observer later revealed that top two floors of the Mosaic Apartments on Slough High Street – where the fire took place – were fitted with flammable ACM cladding.
+The Local Democracy Reporting Service later revealed that top two floors of the Mosaic Apartments on Slough High Street – where the fire took place – were fitted with flammable ACM cladding.

 That discovery came just a week before the Grenfell inquiry delivered its damning verdict on those responsible for installing the same type of flammable cladding that helped the fire spread so disastrously.